bitnami/charts/redmine/README.md

           fsType: ext4
 ```

-**Step 3**: Generate the chart
+### Step 3.
+Generate the Chart

 ```bash
 $ helm generate redmine
 ```

-The above command will generate the Redmine chart with your changes from the last step.
+The above command will generate the Redmine Chart with your changes from the last step.

-**Step 4**: Deploy Redmine
+### Step 4.
+Deploy Redmine

 ```bash
 $ helm install redmine
 ```

-In the above command, Helm will deploy the Redmine chart in the cluster in the `default` namespace.
+In the above command, Helm will deploy the Redmine Chart in the cluster in the `default` namespace.

 > Note:
 >